Heritage

 • Intangible heritage: intangible heritage in the form of cultural expressions that give communities, groups or individuals a sense of identity.
 Even more than other forms of heritage, this heritage is dynamic and is constantly being reshaped in connection with social changes and interactions (KIEN n.d.).
 Think of crafts (miller's craft, chair weaving, beekeeping), performing arts (shanty singing, tambú) or festivities and celebrations (Rotterdam Summer Carnival, Pride Amsterdam, King's Day).

-• Digital heritage: digitised tangible heritage (material of which a digital reproduction has been made), digitally created (digital born) heritage that does not exist outside the digital world and digital information about heritage (descriptions of heritage objects, also called metadata) (Grooten et al. 2008).
-Examples are games, websites and web videos, but also digital scans or photos of heritage and archive materials.
+• Digital heritage: digitized tangible heritage (material of which a digital reproduction has been made), digitally born heritage that does not exist outside the digital world, and digital information about heritage (descriptions of heritage objects, also known as metadata) (Grooten et al. 2008).
+Examples include games, websites, and web videos, but also digital scans or photographs of heritage and archival materials.
+It also includes initiatives to digitally capture the histories of movements, organizations, groups, and individuals and document them online.

 The heritage sector is constantly in motion.
 In addition to new initiatives and intentions to better protect and support all this heritage, heritage professionals and heritage experience, there are at the same time worrying signals about the sustainability and future of this shared heritage (see Challenges and threats: protecting heritage.